 James Budinich composes music inspired by minimalism, Croatian folk traditions, and American popular music.
 He has written for orchestra, voice, chamber ensembles, solo instruments, and electronics.

-James is currently studying towards his PhD in Composition at Duke University, and previously earned his Master of Music in Composition from Binghamton University.
+James is currently in residence at the Royal Danish Academy of Music as a Fulbright Scholar, and is a Ph.D.
+Candidate in Music Composition at Duke University.
+He previously earned his Master of Music in Composition from Binghamton University.

 Lines, Breaks, and White Spaces takes inspiration from those three ideas throughout the composition.
 Finding different ways to deal with these subjects in the four movements, musical lines explore different contours and patterns.
 Breaks between lines and the more abstract idea of “white space” find ways to intrude on the lines’ continuity, and fill out the textures.